 DDMS was dedicated in the fall of 1994, after its spacious auditorium was completed.
 A capsule containing student poems and artwork, a video collage, and a copy of the dedication program is visible in the school’s entranceway.

-DDMS Principal Jim Mitchell and Assistant Principal Brian McCarthy are the administrators at the school, which has an average student population of about (650) and includes grades 6, 7, and 8.
-Former principals at the school have included Mr. James Purcell and Mr. Joseph Caramanica.
+DDMS Principal Brian McCarthy and Assistant Principal John Staub are the administrators at the school, which has an average student population of about (650) and includes grades 6, 7, and 8.
+Former principals at the school have included Mr. James Purcell, Mr. Joseph Caramanica and Mr. Jim Mitchell.

 The school prides itself in teamwork and support between staff, students, family, and the community.
 Its staff is committed to excellence and producing lifelong learners in an engaging environment.